-The earnings-based account for the lump sum in Option 2 is updated with the defined benefit rate of return.
-The returns for each of the last five years, including the five and ten-year compound average returns, are shown on your latest annual statement.
+The lump sum is updated with the defined benefit rate of return.
+The returns for each of the last five years, including the five and ten-year compound average returns are shown on your latest annual member statement.
 Please remember, past performance is not an indication of future performance.